Senior Manufacturing Engineer - Avionics

 THESE QUALIFICATIONS WOULD BE NICE TO HAVE:

-- Knowledge of production quality metrics.
+- Knowledge of production quality metrics

 - Experience transitioning products from prototype to production

-- PPS problem solving
+- PPS problem-solving experience

 WHAT TO EXPECT